EdWhites/HFC-MFFD/README.md

 ## Usage
 ### Edit configuration
-Before running these codes, you'd better check 'config.py' and edit them to suit your situation.
+Before running these codes, you'd better check `config.py` in the folder named wildDeepfake and edit them to suit your situation.

 ### Train models